-The table displays the saveset name (Job Title and Saveset ID), creation date and time, and size.
-By default, the list is sorted alphabetically by saveset name. - 4 In the saveset table, locate the applicable client, and select the applicable item.
+The table displays the saveset name (job title and saveset ID), creation date and time, and size.
+By default, the list is sorted by creation date.

+4 In the saveset table, locate the applicable client, and select the applicable item.

-When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, Job Title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, saveset size, and snapshot-based backup or not.
+When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, saveset size, and snapshot-based backup or not.